qxp1011/PFQ-pcap/README.md

 ```

 Additional PFQ parameters are passed to the library in different ways, by means of
-environment variables or by a configuration file.
+environment variables or a configuration file.

 Environment variables
 ---------------------

-The following variables specify useful parameters:
+The following variables specify additional PFQ parameters, not available from the pcap APIs:

 Variable          | Meaning